Safe

 Q: I would like to replace the up and down arrows with buttons that have text on them.
 How do I do it?

-For your convenience, here are a couple of sets of buttons I created with the Zencart Button Generator.
+For your convenience, here are a couple of sets of buttons I created.

 Q: The styling of my shopping cart page looks different in the table heading above the Save for Later icon.
 Why?